azrilre00/hello-world/README.md

 Task 1 SCM
 My name is Mohd Azril Ahmad Tarmidzi
 I am a student From UniKL MIIT in Kuala Lumpur, Malaysia.
-Currenlt in my final year of Software Engineer.
+Currently in my final year of Software Engineer.